danielneil/Smart-Worm-Habitat/README.md

 ## And it can watch them ;)

-The infrared camera will takes a happy snap every 30 minutes.
+An infrared camera will takes a happy snap every 30 minutes.

-P.s they always go for the water melon first.
+P.s they always go for the water watermelon .

 ## Want to help?